 - The MacKinnon family were highland Scots farmers who emigrated from the Isle of Mull in the mid-1850's, and who married into the Simpson family in Australia.
 The MacKinnons left Scotland as a result of famine, and had assisted passage to Australia.

 - The Ballard family came from working class stock in Birmingham, England.
 The surname is both French and English - going back to the 1100's.
 The name may originally have meant "bald head".
 My branch of the Ballard family were quite well known for running a big pub, the Barrel Inn, in Birmingham in the 1800's.
-The Ballard's migrated to Melbourne, Australia after World War I.
+The Ballard's migrated to Melbourne, Australia, after World War I.

-Genetically it originates in Iberia around the last Ice Age some 20,000 years ago.
 This group then spread to Scandinavia - probably as Angles from the Jutland area.
 These Anglo-Saxons later came to England, especially in the north.
 An alternative view is that one branch of this Iberian genetic group spread to Scandinavia, while another group travelled from Iberia through France and settled in the midlands and north of England.
 There is also debate as to whether the I1 group in England represents intrusion by Anglo-Saxons or Vikings, or perhaps both.

-See the website http://en.wikipedia.org/wiki/I1a
+See the websites http://en.wikipedia.org/wiki/I1a and http://en.wikipedia.org/wiki/Haplogroup_I1_(Y-DNA)

 Genetically this group began in West Asia around 30,000BC then spread widely throughout Europe after the last Ice Age around 15,000 years ago.